technomancy/bussard/manual.md

 At the bottom of the screen is the interactive code console where you can interact directly with your ship's onboard computer.
 By default a single line is shown, which displays either the current line of input (if applicable) or the last line of output.
-Pressing ` toggles the full console, which allows you to scroll through the previous input and output.
+Pressing ` (backtick) toggles the full console, which allows you to scroll through the previous input and output.
 While the full console is active, the piloting controls for your ship will be unavailable until you leave the console with the esc key.
 Enter any Lua code into the console to have it evaluated.
 See the API section below to learn how to control your ship from code.

-When your ship starts, it will load its init file in order to create key bindings, define helper functions, and perform any other setup.
+When your ship starts, it will load its init file (called src.config) in order to create key bindings, define helper functions, and perform any other setup.

 You can make changes to your init file using the onboard editor.
 Run this code in your REPL: `ship:e("src.config")`.
 (Also bound to